-Present S Fie lds ata Written to TPM_DATA_F Next State & Result / Reason Action Taken TPM State C/R D/A Ε C/R TG R/R Write Data Read Data TPM State C/R D/A E Informative 33 Completion 0 1 0 Read last byte Completion 0 0 0 Good transmission, since TPM_STS_x.dataAvail = 0.
-35 Completion 0 0 0 0 0 1 Completion 0 1 U TPM resets ReadFIFO pointers and start sending the response from the first byte.
+Present State of TPM_STS_x Fie lds ata Written to TPM_DATA_F t / Action Taken TPM State C/R D/A Ε C/R TG R/R Write Data Read Data TPM State C/R Informative 33 Completion 0 1 0 Read last byte Completion 0 0 0 Good transmission, since TPM_STS_x.dataAvail = 0.
+35 Completion 0 0 0 0 0 1 Completion 0 1 10 TPM resets ReadFIFO pointers and start sending the response from the first byte.
 36 Completion 0 0 0 0 1 0 Completion 0 0 0 TpmGo is not valid at this time.
 TPM ignores this state transition.
-37 Completion 0 0 0 1 0 0 Idle 0 0 0 This is the typical state change resulting from the Software's indication that it received the results of the command, and TPM may proceed to the Idle state and, depending on implementation, proceed directly to the Ready state.
-38 Completion 0 0 0 Write Completion 0 • Write is not expected.
+37 Completion 0 0 0 1 0 0 Idle 0 0 This is the typical state change resulting from the Software's indication that it received the results of the command, and TPM may proceed to the Idle state and, depending on implementation, proceed directly to the Ready state.
+38 Completion 0 0 0 Write Completion 0 Write is not expected.
 Drop write.
 TPM ignores this state transition.
 39 Completion 0 0 0 Read Completion 0 0 0 Read 0XFF.
-40 Any More than 1 field set on any status write If a write to this register contains more than one 1 field, the behavior of the status register is undefined in this specification and the behavior between TPM implementations may differ.
+40 If a write to this register contains more than one 1 field, the behavior of the status register is undefined in this specification and the behavior between TPM implementations may differ.